National Fish and Wildlife Foundation

-The National Fish and Wildlife Foundation (NFWF) is an American foundation that was chartered by Congress in 1984 to increase the resources available for the conservation of the nation's fish, wildlife, plants and habitats.
+The National Fish and Wildlife Foundation (NFWF) is an American foundation that was chartered by the United States Congress in 1984 to increase the resources available for the conservation of the nation's fish, wildlife, plants, and habitats.

 Authority

-The National Fish and Wildlife Foundation (NFWF) is dedicated to sustaining, restoring and enhancing the nation's fish, wildlife, plants and habitats for current and future generations.
-The NFWF advances its mission through innovative public and private partnerships, and by investing financial resources and intellectual capital into science-based programs designed to address conservation priorities and achieve measurable outcomes.
+The National Fish and Wildlife Foundation (NFWF) is dedicated to sustaining, restoring and enhancing the nation's fish, wildlife, plants, and habitats for current and future generations.
+The NFWF advances its mission through public and private partnerships, and by investing financial resources and intellectual capital into science-based programs designed to address conservation priorities.

-In the 37 years since being chartered by Congress, the NFWF has grown to become the country's largest private conservation grant-maker.
-NFWF-funded projects — more than 19,700 since its founding in 1984 — have generated a cumulative conservation impact of more than $6.8 billion.
+In the 41 years since being chartered by Congress, the NFWF has become the country's largest private conservation grant-maker.
+NFWF-funded projects—more than 19,700 since its founding in 1984—have generated a cumulative conservation impact of more than $6.8 billion.

 The NFWF uses collaborative efforts from individuals, corporations, charities, and other groups to achieve its goals.

 The NFWF has used more than $1.5 billion of federal funding since its establishment, to leverage additional contributions from corporations, foundations and other sources.
-On average, the NFWF triples the value of every public dollar it receives.
-The Foundation puts that money to work using smart, science-based strategies to achieve measurable results.
-NFWF funds conservation efforts in all 50 states and U.S. territories, awarding grants to some of the nation's largest conservation organizations, as well as some of its smallest.
+On average, the NFWF triples the value of every public dollar it receives, and uses science-based strategies to achieve measurable results.
+NFWF funds conservation efforts across the US, awarding grants to conservation organizations of all sizes.

-The NFWF's operations are structured to be as lean as possible, with just 5 percent of its budget going to administrative costs.
-The Foundation invests 95 cents of every dollar in priority actions to sustain plants, animals and habitats across the United States and beyond.
+The NFWF allocates 95 percent of its budget directly into priority actions in the US and globally, while the rest is used for administrative costs.

 As part of its Congressional charter, the NFWF also serves as a neutral, third-party fiduciary to receive, manage and disburse funds that originate from court orders, settlements of legal cases, regulatory permits, licenses, and restoration and mitigation plans.
 The funds are managed under NFWF's Impact-Directed Environmental Account (IDEA) program.
 NFWF works with federal agencies, regional, state and local organizations, corporations and philanthropic institutions to apply these funds to conservation projects.

 The NFWF is a public charity under the IRS tax code and treated as a private corporation established under Federal law.
 Under the terms of its enabling legislation, NFWF is required to report its proceedings and activities annually to Congress.

 Leadership

 NFWF is governed by a 30-member board of directors approved by the Secretary of the Interior and including the heads of the U.S. Fish and Wildlife Service and NOAA.
-J. Michael Cline is currently serving as chairman of the board.
+J. Michael Cline served as chairman of the board until his death in 2024.

 Jeff Trandahl has been NFWF's CEO and executive director since 2005.
 Previously, Trandahl served as the 32nd Clerk of the United States House of Representatives.
-Other members of the leadership include Lila Helms (executive vice president, external affairs), Holly Bamford (chief conservation officer), Tokunbo Falayi (chief financial officer), and Daniel Strodel (general counsel).
+Other members of the leadership include Holly Bamford (chief conservation officer), Tokunbo Falayi (chief financial officer), and Daniel Strodel (chief administrative officer).